-There are two slots for memory modules.
+There are three slots for memory modules.
 You must install at least one module, and it makes no difference which slot you use to install the module.
-Each module can be populated with from 32 MB to 512 MB of memory; total memory capacity is 1 GB.
+Total memory capacity is 3 GB.

 1. Locate the DIMM slots on the mainboard.